adrih1/Ecole42/PostCommonCore/RainFall/level1/walkthrough.md

 ## Getting access to the shell

-We are going to overflow the main, so that the return address is the address of the run which will call /bin/sh giving us access to a terminal where we will be able to call cat on the .passwd file.
+We are going to do a [buffer overflow](https://www.youtube.com/watch?v=1S0aBV-Waeo) in the main, so that the return address is the address of the run which will call /bin/sh giving us access to a terminal where we will be able to call cat on the .passwd file.

 ```bash